Design Verification Engineer Career Path

 What should I know about the career path

-- Design Verification Engineer is part of the Engineering - Product job family which has a limited number of unique role types (42) within that discipline.
+Design Verification Engineer is part of the Engineering - Product job family which has a variety of unique role within that discipline.
 Choosing to pursue a role within this family likely will mean that you will need to look outside of your discipline to find new roles and so should focus on related skills as part of that search.